coachCindy/cindydk-6cf1b/content/pages/index.md

         media_position: right
         media_width: sixty
       - title: Let's keep in touch
-        subtitle: 'Your products and services, at scale.'
+        subtitle: If you prefer we schedule
         content: |
           With this option you get
         actions: